RivuChk/KMPDemo/README.md

 * `/iosApp` contains iOS applications.
 Even if you’re sharing your UI with Compose Multiplatform, you need this entry point for your iOS app.
 This is also where you should add SwiftUI code for your project.

+* `/data` contains data layer code, including remote, local, and repositories.
+* More details to be added

 Learn more about [Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/get-started.html),